raspberrychris/kidsteepees/content/_index.md

 ### Product Description

-this itemdurable barrel cover cover tipis sustainable boppi with tiebacks thresholds canvas for entrance wooden slot pole frame open or closed a marco polo wooden slot offers building safe while the children play the lid has run sections sewn slot pole simple and easy saver bag carry assembly space corduroy carrying case allows the possibility of a compact storage and transportation to the park or play memory dates easy store a the simple polt slot way distance and height to allow to reduce the tent for storage or transport carry bag dimensions height 160 cm quadratic base width 120 cm x 120 cm height of the carrying bag 1 meter
+- **DURABLE CANVAS COVER** – A durable canvas boppi teepee cover with doorway tie-backs for an open or closed entrance.

+- **SPACE SAVER CARRY BAG** – A drawstring carry bag allows for a space saving storage option and compact transportation to the park or play-dates.

+- **EASY STORAGE** – The easy connect poles make dismantling simple and allow for the tent height to be reduced for storage or transporting in the carry bag.

+- **DIMENSIONS** – Height: 160cm - Square Base Width: 120cm x 120cm – Carry Bag Height: 1 metre.

 ### Our Rating For This Product